 All general policies and procedures of the Norfolk State University Graduate School are in effect, except those that are superseded by the following specific policies of the Master of Science in Materials Science program.
-The program is governed by the Graduate Committee, which meets at least three times annually.
-Between meetings, the program is administered by the CMR Educational Hub Director.
-The Hub Director also provides academic advising for graduate students.
+The program is governed by the Graduate Council, which meets monthly during the regular academic year.
+Between meetings, the program is administered by the Graduate Program Coordinator, who also provides academic advising for graduate students prior to their selection of a research advisor.